fakedann/phase-5-project/README.md

 - Create a robust and smooth data flow with the help of useContext
 - Showcase the ability to link diverse types of files (image, video, etc) to your models with Active Storage
-- Closely replicate the behavior of a payment system with Google Pay
+- Closely replicate the behavior of a payment system with Paypal
 - Persist shopping carts with Local Storage

 While this project closely follows the practices and standards set for the Phase-4 Project on my Flatiron School's journey, the main difference set for this one would be the intent to break some of the boundaries that have been established.
 As developers, we need to always be in the lookout for new technologies that can improve our workspace.
 As such, the ability to read and implement features that we are not familiar with is an essential tool.
-This project tries to solve some of those challenges by taking advantage of technologies that I was not aware of such as useContext, Active Storage, Google Pay and Local Storage.
+This project tries to solve some of those challenges by taking advantage of technologies that I was not aware of such as useContext, Active Storage, Paypal and Local Storage.

 ## Setup